What is GDPR

 • If any of your email recipients live in GDPR-affected countries, require them to opt-in

 again to your mailing list.

 • Delete the contacts and lists you no longer use.

 Is There an Easier Way to Comply with GDPR, Without Modifying My Website?

-If you own a website or business that only serves customers in the US or Canada, then instead of making all the necessary changes on your site, you might find it easier just to restrict all visitors from all IPs in EU countries if you don’t need website traffic coming from those EU countries.
+If you own a website or have ecommerce software for distributors that only serves customers in the US or Canada, then instead of making all the necessary changes on your site, you might find it easier just to restrict all visitors from all IPs in EU countries if you don’t need website traffic coming from those EU countries.

 The easiest way to block traffic from EU visitors is at the web server level, directly through your host.
 You can also manually enter IP address ranges by country into your .htaccess file.
 Regardless how you block these countries, make sure you whitelist your host if they have support offices located in the EU.

 If you are actively marketing to anyone who is a resident of GDPR-protected countries, then it is recommended that you comply with all required consents outlined in the GDPR.